 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed the reflective approach to supervision, and methods to encourage the growth of the reflective process in supervisees and trainee supervisors.
+In the last section, we discussed the reflective approach to supervision, and methods to encourage the growth of the reflective process in supervisees and trainee supervisors.
 The three dimensions of the reflective approach are the intention to examine one’s own actions, maintaining openness to alternatives, and the ability to use theory and past experiences to refine clinical technique.

-On this track, we will discuss the three common perspectives in multi-cultural counseling.
+In this section, we will discuss the three common perspectives in multi-cultural counseling.
 We will also discuss techniques by which to encourage the growth of multi-cultural counseling skills within supervisees.

 Three Common Perspectives in Multi-Cultural Counseling